B. J. Stiles: "Is God Dead?" and Playboy controversies

 This was not Stiles' first brush with controversy.
-In November 1965, an issue of motive published a debate between Playboy editor Hugh Hefner and theologian Harvey Cox entitled "Sex: Myths and Realities."
+In November 1965, an issue of motive published a debate between Playboy editor Hugh Hefner and theologian Harvey Cox entitled "Sex: Myths and Realities".
 Hefner's references to the "advantages" of premarital sex raised hackles in the Methodist community, and there were calls for the magazine to suspend publication.
 Stiles responded to the crisis by reminding supporters and detractors of the magazine that: "If churches don't take notice of what students have on their mind and help them think it through, they are missing the boat.
 Hefner, as Playboy editor, is an influence on the campus.
 We need not pretend.
-He exists."
+He exists".

 Robert F. Kennedy relationship

 His February 1968 editorial ("Wanted: Some Hope for the Future") published in motive, urging Robert F. Kennedy to run for president, received wide comment, and is considered to be one of the factors in Senator Kennedy's decision to run for president, as recorded by Michael Novak in his historical reminiscences of that early phase of the Kennedy campaign.
 The editorial led to Kennedy's invitation to Stiles to join the Kennedy-for-President Campaign staff.
 He did so in 1968, stimulating support for Kennedy in the Indiana, Oregon and California primaries.
 He was with Senator Ted Kennedy in San Francisco on the night of the Robert F. Kennedy assassination in Los Angeles on June 5, 1968, and facilitated expediting the Senator's flight to be with the Kennedy family in Los Angeles.
-In 1969, at the request of the Kennedy family, he moved to Washington, DC, to launch and lead the RFK Fellows Program for the Robert F. Kennedy Memorial (now incorporated as the Robert F. Kennedy Human Rights).
+In 1969, at the request of the Kennedy family, he moved to Washington, D.C., to launch and lead the RFK Fellows Program for the Robert F. Kennedy Memorial (now incorporated as the Robert F. Kennedy Human Rights).